 As a small business owner, you don’t have any time, energy or money to waste.
 That’s why it is important to join the right business groups, and get the most out of the networking they provide.
 Here’s how you can do that:

 Which Groups Should I Join?

 When considering different groups, keep one thing at top of mind: What is it you hope to accomplish?
 The answer to that question should help you decide which groups to join, says Joni Daniels, a networking consultant based in Baltimore.
 For example, if you want to connect with local business owners, join a local chamber of commerce or civic group.
 If it is important for your firm to stay abreast of industry trends, join your industry’s national association, which may also offer local or regional activities.
-(And if you want to get involved with political issues affecting small business, join NFIB.)
+(If you would like to be a member of America's leading small business association, promoting and protecting the right of our members to own, operate and grow their business, join NFIB.)